-2.b Spencer Glacier and Alyeska Alpine Hikes:
+2.b EPIC Spencer Glacier Hike & Kayak and Alyeska Alpine Hikes:

-Spencer Glacier and Heli Hike participants must: Fulfill all sections in 1, 2a and 2b.
+EPIC Spencer Glacier Hike & Kayak participants must: Fulfill all sections in 1, 2a and 2b.

-Alyeska Alpine Hikes participants must: Fulfill all sections in 1 and 2b.
+Helicopter Glacier Hike and Alyeska Alpine Hikes participants must: Fulfill all sections in 1 and 2b.

-- 1. Be able to hike off trail in rugged unstable terrain with loose rock, mud and slippery features. - 2.
+- 1. Be able to hike off trail in rugged unstable terrain with loose rock, mud, ice and slippery features. - 2.
 Maintain balance walking at heights, with crampons.